penelopeysm/penelopeysm.github.io/src/content/post/2024-03-24-lewis-schubert/index.md

 ![D960](./d960_2.png)

 And the fourth movement of D959 opened with an amazing sensation of warmth that felt almost like an embrace.

-At the end of the day, I had a very hard time deciding between a score of 7 and 8, but I've eventually gone for 7 because of the very selfish reason that I was quite tired by the end of it.
-As always, scores should never be taken as a mark of how good a concert, merely how much I enjoyed it!

-**7/10**

 ## Recordings